 Works included preparing the garden beds, installing new drainage and irrigation, adding new soil and planting shrubs and the fig trees and replacing seating around the garden beds.

-Construction has begun on upgrading the Pool of Reflection in Hyde Park South.
-Leakages and disrepair of the pool due to its age will be addressed, and new seating areas will be added for everyone to enjoy.
+The Pool of Reflection upgrade in Hyde Park south has been completed.
+Leakages and disrepair of the pool due to its age were addressed.

-Works will include repairing and re-tiling the pool, replacing pool pumps and improving maintenance access.
-The 28 Poplar trees surrounding the pool have been removed due to poor health.
-New garden beds and irrigation will be installed before 22 new trees are planted.
-The pavement around the pool will also be repaired, with new seating installed along surrounding pathways.
+Works included repairing and re-tiling the pool, replacing pool pumps and improving maintenance access.
+New garden beds and irrigation was installed and 22 new trees have been planted to replace the Poplar trees removed due to poor health.
+The pavement around the pool was also repaired, with new seating installed along surrounding pathways.